 CitationHerrmann, Tracy S.; Siega-Riz, Anna Maria; Hobel, Calvin J.; Aurora, Chandra; & Schetter, Christine Dunkel (2001).
 Prolonged Periods without Food Intake during Pregnancy Increase Risk for Elevated Maternal Corticotropin-Releasing Hormone Concentrations.
-American Journal of Obstetrics and Gynecology, 185(2), 403-12.
+American Journal of Obstetrics & Gynecology, 185(2), 403-12.

 AbstractObjective: Fasting during pregnancy stimulates preterm delivery in animals and increases women's risk for preterm delivery.
 Fasting stimulates hypothalamic corticotropin-releasing hormone production in animals.
 Elevated maternal corticotropin-releasing hormone concentrations are associated with preterm birth.
 We hypothesized that prolonged periods without food during pregnancy increase maternal corticotropin-releasing hormone concentrations, which lead to preterm delivery.